joetache4/hashr/README.md

-# md5r
+# hashr
-Recursively compute md5 hashes for all files in a directory.
+Recursively compute hashes for all files in a directory.

+Hash options include MD5, SHA1, SHA256, and SHA512.